claraschneuwly/Minimal-Library-Bignum-Arithmetic/README.md

 # Minimal-Library-Bignum-Arithmetic

-Final project of course Logics and Proofs (CSE203) at Ecole Polytechnique.
+Final project for the course Logics and Proofs (CSE203) at Ecole Polytechnique.

 Minimal library for arbitrary-precision arithmetic on Coq (formal proofs management language).